dam-pav/BC-Dev-Toolset/README.md

 * ***packageOutputPath***: Specify a specific folder path to group the Runtime packages.
 If empty, a runtime subfolder will automatically be created and used in the project.
 Remember to use double backslashes for full paths.
 For instance, for an actual path of "c:\\project\\packages" you will need to use "c:\\\\project\\\packages\".
 * ***dependenciesPath***: Specify a specific folder path to where the required app packages are stored.
 Again, remember to use double backslashes for full paths.
 * ***shortcuts***: Decide where you want Docker to place shortcuts for the new containers it creates.
 Can be *None*, *Desktop* or *StartMenu*.
 While the Docker's default is Desktop, the toolsets's default is *None*.
+* ***loadOnPremMgtModule***: Handling OnPrem deployments might require loading of the management module.
+This is where you specify its location in your specific context.
 * ***configurations***: Locally personalized additional list of remote deployments.
 Valid attributes (a subset of attributes for ***configurations*** in *launch.json*).
 Same structure as defined for *.code-workspace*.
 Both lists are used.